LIFE IN PERU

 ISSUES FACING PERU

-The challenges facing this country involves harsh exploitation of mineral resources which cause high levels of pollution, uses up scarce water supplies and fails to uplift the local people struggling to survive in their daily life of poverty.
+The challenges facing this country involves harsh exploitation of mineral resources which causes high levels of pollution, uses up scarce water supplies and fails to uplift the local people struggling to survive in their daily life of poverty.
 Indigenous groups in the Amazon and Andean mountain regions argue that the mines, dams and oil fields are destroying their ancestral lands and they are demanding recognition and protection over these areas.
 Over the last decade and a half, Peru has become one the world's largest producer of coca leaf, and now rivals Colombia for cocaine production.
 According to reports in 2009, drug trafficking made a major contribution to the economy and accounted for nearly 17% of the country's GDP.
 Environmentalists are concerned about the impact coca growing and cocaine production is having on the rain forests, both because of deforestation and the dumping of the chemicals involved in the drug's manufacture.

+how you can help

 As a volunteer, you can provide one of the greatest gifts to the people in this country, which is Education.
 It is believed that Education alone cannot eliminate poverty but is one of the greatest contributors to it.

-how you can help

-As a volunteer, you will be given an opportunity to make a difference to the lives of others and in doing so, the people you will work with will also make a difference in yours.
+You will be given an opportunity to make a difference to the lives of others and in doing so, the people you will work with will also make a difference in yours.
 The programs we offer are designed to provide an ethical volunteering experience whereby volunteers will not only share their skills but will also learn about the local communities getting to know the people and their culture.
 We are actively looking for enthusiastic and empathetic volunteers who want to experience community life while getting involved to make a difference with local projects, which are designed to help the most vulnerable children in Peru.
 If you venture to this foreign land the rewards will pay off instantly and your experience in the country will leave you wanting more.
 We recommend spending an extra week or two, either before or after your placement, to take in the sights and also to walk along some of the famous hiking trails that span throughout the Andes mountain ranges.

 ESSENTIAL COUNTRY INFORMATION: